lach3v/mod-player-settings/README.md

 To find the multiplier for health and damage of the mobs find the reciprocal of the offensive and defensive units respectively.

-The module is not Blizzlike in that 5 players in a dungeon isn't a 1.0 multiplier to health and damage (it's actually less).
-The core philosophy of the module is around the idea that the more the better with solo being a hardcore experience.
+The module is Blizzlike in that 5 players in a dungeon is a 1.0 multiplier to health and damage.
+Think of the solo scaling as a base with additional players trending the damage and health multipliers towards 1.0.

 *Note: This module hasn't been extensively tested for 10, 25, or 40 mans.*